Contact 3-manifolds, holomorphic curves and intersection theory: Symplectic fillings of planar contact -manifolds

-{\arabic{section}} In this lecture, we will explain an application of the intersection theory of punctured holomorphic curves to the problem of classifying symplectic fillings of contact $3$-manifolds.
-The main result is stated in \S\ref{sec:pony} as Theorem~\ref{thm:pony}, and it may be seen as an analogue of McDuff's Theorem~\ref{thm:McDuff} in a slightly different context---indeed, the structure of the proof is very similar, but the technical details are a bit more intricate and require the machinery developed in Lecture~4.
+In\CUP{This material will be published by Cambridge University Press as \textsl{Contact 3-Manifolds, Holomorphic Curves and Intersection Theory} by Chris Wendl.
+This pre-publication version is free to view and download for personal use only.
+Not for re-distribution, re-sale or use in derivative works. \copyright Chris Wendl, 2019.} this lecture, we will explain an application of the intersection theory of punctured holomorphic curves to the problem of classifying symplectic fillings of contact $3$-manifolds.
+The main result is stated in \S\ref{sec:pony} as Theorem~\ref{thm:pony}, and it may be seen as an analogue of McDuff's Theorem~\ref{thm:McDuff} in a slightly different context---indeed, the structure of the proof is very similar, but the technical details are a bit more intricate and require the machinery developed in Lecture~\ref{sec:4}.
 Before stating the theorem and sketching its proof, we review some topological facts about Lefschetz fibrations, open books, and symplectic fillings.

-\subsection{Open books and Lefschetz fibrations}
+\section{Open books and Lefschetz fibrations}

-As we saw in Lecture~1, symplectic forms on $4$-manifolds can be characterized topologically (up to deformation) via Lefschetz fibrations.
+As we saw in Lecture~\ref{sec:1}, symplectic forms on $4$-manifolds can be characterized topologically (up to deformation) via Lefschetz fibrations.
 The natural analogue of a Lefschetz fibration for a contact manifold is an \defin{open book decomposition}.
 If $M$ is a closed oriented $3$-manifold, an open book is a pair $(B,\pi)$, where $B \subset M$ is an oriented link and

-is a fibration such that some neighborhood $\nN(\gamma) \subset M$ of each connected component $\gamma \subset B$ admits an identification with $S^1 \times \DD^2$ in which $\pi$ takes the form
+is a fibration such that some neighborhood $\nN(\gamma) \subset M$ of each connected component $\gamma \subset B$ admits an identification with $S^1 \times \DD$ in which $\pi$ takes the form

-Here $(r,\phi)$ denote polar coordinates on the disk $\DD^2$, with the angle normalised to take values in $S^1 = \RR / \ZZ$.
+Here $(r,\phi)$ denote polar coordinates on the disk $\DD$, with the angle normalized to take values in $S^1 = \RR / \ZZ$.
 We call $B$ the \defin{binding} of the open book, and the fibres $\pi^{-1}(\phi) \subset M$ are its \defin{pages}; these are open surfaces whose closures are compact oriented surfaces with oriented boundary equal to~$B$.
 Figure~\ref{fig:OBDs} shows simple examples on $S^3$ and $S^1 \times S^2$.

 A contact structure $\xi$ on $M$ is said to be \defin{supported} by the open book $\pi : M \setminus B \to S^1$ if one can write $\xi = \ker\alpha$ some contact form $\alpha$ with